obriencj/koji-habitude/docs/overview.rst

 Overview
 --------

-koji-habitude is a configuration management tool for `Koji <https://pagure.io/koji>`__ build systems.
-It provides a declarative approach to managing koji objects through YAML templates and data files, with intelligent dependency resolution and tiered execution.
+koji-habitude is an object management tool for
+`Koji <https://pagure.io/koji>`__ build systems.
+It provides a declarative approach to managing koji objects through YAML templates and data files.

-**Key Features:** - Define koji objects (tags, external repos, users, targets, hosts, groups, channels, permissions, build types, archive types) in YAML - Use Jinja2 templates for dynamic configuration generation - Automatically resolve dependencies between objects (tag inheritance) - Preview template expansion results with the ``expand`` command - Apply changes in the correct order through tiered execution - Validate configurations offline before deployment

 This project is an offshoot of
 `koji-box <https://github.com/obriencj/koji-box>`__, fulfilling the need for populating a boxed koji instance with a bunch of tags and targets.
-However it is being written such that it can be used with any koji instance, in the hopes that it may bring joy into the lives of those trying to keep projects packagers happy.
+However it is being written such that it can be used with any koji deployment, in the hopes that it may bring joy into the lives of those trying to keep project packagers happy.

+**Key Features:**

+- Define koji objects (tags, external repos, users, targets, hosts, groups, channels, permissions, build types, archive types) in YAML
+- Use Jinja2 templates for dynamic configuration generation
+- Automatically resolve dependencies between objects (tag inheritance)
+- Apply changes in the correct order through tiered execution
+- Validate configurations offline before deployment

 Current Status
 --------------

-**Implemented:** - Complete CLI framework with all core commands (``apply``, ``compare``, ``expand``, ``fetch``, ``dump``, ``list-templates``) - All Koji object types (11 CORE_MODELS) with Pydantic validation - Remote object models for fetching and comparing against Koji state - Dependency resolution architecture (Resolver and Solver modules) - Processor module with state machine and multicall integration - Comprehensive unit testing (360+ tests, 74%+ coverage) - Template expansion and change tracking system - Remote state bootstrapping with pattern matching
+As notes before, this project is still a work-in-progress, but most of the core features have been implemented.
+Some are still being refined, but overall it is in an operational state.

+**Implemented:**

+- CLI framework with the essential commands
+- 11 primary Koji object types are implemented, with both local and remote representations
+- Templates and template calls are functional
+- Dependency-aware ordering works
+- Reference detection (eg. if you inherit from a tag you don’t define)
+- Middling unit testing coverage (411 tests, 67% coverage)

+**Next Steps:**

-**Next Steps:** - CLI testing coverage improvements - Integration testing on a real koji instance - Performance optimization and error handling improvements
+- CLI testing coverage improvements
+- Integration testing on a real koji instance
+- Performance optimization and error handling improvements

 CLI Commands
 ------------